 The label allows you to easily compare the water efficiency of products before you buy.
 Water efficient products will help you save water and (when you’re using hot water) energy – and therefore money.

 Since July 2006 it’s been compulsory for all new domestic washing machines, dishwashers, showers, toilets, urinals and most taps to display the label.
-You might still see some unlabelled dishwashers and washing machines until the transition period expires on 31 December 2007.
 Second hand products and products imported into Australia for personal use aren’t required to have a WELS label.

 It’s estimated that by 2021 Australians could save more than a billion dollars in water and energy bills by using more efficient products.
 For example:

 - An older-style single-flush toilet can use up to 12 litres of water per flush.
 A modern dual-flush toilet uses only six litres for a full flush and three litres for a half.